-- · Identification of the outdoor unit. - · Where the outdoor unit fits in the system layout. - With which indoor units and options you can combine the outdoor
+- · Identification of the outdoor unit. - Where the outdoor unit fits in the system layout. - · With which indoor units and options you can combine the outdoor units.

-4.2 Identification
+Identification 4.2

-When installing or servicing several units at the same time, make sure NOT to switch the service panels between different models.
+When installing or servicing several units at the same time, make sure NOT to switch the service panels between different models